japila-books/apache-spark-internals/docs/scheduler/SchedulableBuilder.md

 buildPools(): Unit
 ----

-Builds a tree of <<spark-scheduler-Pool.adoc#, pools (of Schedulables)>>
+Builds a tree of <<spark-scheduler-Pool.md#, pools (of Schedulables)>>

-Used exclusively when `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#initialize[initialize] (and creates a xref:scheduler:TaskSchedulerImpl.adoc#schedulableBuilder[SchedulableBuilder] per xref:ROOT:configuration-properties.adoc#spark.scheduler.mode[spark.scheduler.mode] configuration property)
+Used exclusively when `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#initialize[initialize] (and creates a scheduler:TaskSchedulerImpl.md#schedulableBuilder[SchedulableBuilder] per ROOT:configuration-properties.md#spark.scheduler.mode[spark.scheduler.mode] configuration property)

 | rootPool
 a| [[rootPool]]